-- •The Research Guidance Committee, consisting of 1 academic advisor (research supervisor, chairman) and 2 assistant academic advisors (committee members), will guide doctoral dissertations until the dissertation is submitted.
-After receiving guidance from the Research Guidance Committee, a design presentation will be held in the fall semester of the first year with the attendance of all involved faculty, and the research plan will be reviewed. - After passing the design presentation, a mid-term presentation will be held in the spring semester of the third year.
-The conditions for holding a mid-term presentation are: (1) that approximately 70% of the doctoral dissertation's main research data have been collected, and (2) that part of the research comprising the doctoral dissertation has been submitted to an academic journal. - After passing the mid-term presentation and submitting the final dissertation, the final presentation for the preliminary examination in the degree program will be held.
-The condition for holding the final presentation is that "at least two research papers by the lead author that comprise the doctoral dissertation have been published in peer reviewed Japanese national academic journals or international journals (research paper approved by the Degree Program Steering Committee can be substituted)." - Students who wish to make a final presentation are required to submit a provisionally bound dissertation and a dissertation catalog after consulting with their academic advisor.
-After the provisionally bound dissertation submitted has been peer reviewed and evaluated by the preliminary review subcommittee, comprising the academic advisor as a primary reviewer and the assistant academic advisors as secondary reviewers, and the final presentation (open to the public) has been held, the Degree Program Steering Committee will make a report and deliberate based on the written reports of the reviewers of the preliminary review subcommittee. - Evaluation of the doctoral dissertation will be made comprehensively from the following perspectives, based on the peer review of the submitted dissertation, the content of the final presentation, and the oral examination results. - 1.
-The significance and position of the research in the field of disability sciences is clearly expressed based on an understanding of past research and research trends in relevant fields both in Japan and internationally. - The results of original research that contributes to the development of the field of disability sciences are included in an amount appropriate for an academic paper. - 3.
+• The Research Guidance Committee, consisting of 1 academic advisor (research supervisor, chairman) and 2 assistant academic advisors (committee members), will guide doctoral dissertations until the dissertation is submitted.

+The submitted dissertation will be reviewed and evaluated by a Dissertation Review Committee comprising 1 primary reviewer and 3 secondary reviewers.
+At least 1 member of the review committee is selected from the faculty not in charge of this program.

+- Evaluation of the doctoral dissertation will be made comprehensively from the following perspectives, based on the peer review of the submitted dissertation, the content of the final presentation, and the oral examination results. - 1.
+The significance and position of the research in the field of disability sciences is clearly expressed based on an understanding of past research and research trends in relevant fields both in Japan and internationally. - 2.
+The results of original research that contributes to the development of the field of disability sciences are included in an amount appropriate for an academic paper. - 3.
 The reliability of the research findings has been adequately verified based on sufficient knowledge of research integrity. - 4.
-The discussion of the research findings is valid, and the conclusion is based on objective evidence. - The research background, objective, method, results, discussion, and conclusion are organized in a format appropriate for a doctoral dissertation in the field of disability sciences.
+The discussion of the research findings is valid, and the conclusion is based on objective evidence. - 5.
+The research background, objective, method, results, discussion, and conclusion are organized in a format appropriate for a doctoral dissertation in the field of disability sciences.